 What is a bonding session?

-A bonding session is an hour-long session in my home studio in the Hilltop neighborhood in Denver.
+A bonding session is an hour-long session with a mama and her children in my home studio in Lowry, Denver.
 The purpose of these sessions is to be stripped-down, simple, just you and your child, with nothing to distract, nothing but time to be together, playing, snuggling, bonding.

 I am looking to photograph the deep and true connection between child and mom, and the complexities of motherhood.
 I am not about posing you or your baby.
 I'm looking to cut through to the depth of true feelings.

 In 2016, I had a traumatic birth, and it took me a few months to realize that the thing I really needed most was to process my birth experience with other women.
 The best way I could think to do that was to talk with and photograph women right after birth.
-It was incredibly therapeutic for me to work through my experience by being present and documenting the other mothers.
-I still feel "postpartum" all these years later.
-Whatever that means....
-And so I use these sessions as a way to connect with women about birth, bonding, and motherhood.
-It's incredibly moving for me to get to shape this space in my life, and to help other women capture and remember their own early motherhood.
+It was incredibly therapeutic for me to work through my experience by being present and documenting other mothers.
+Having lived through an extensive postpartum healing period of my life, and after having my second baby in the winter of 2024, I find that I now get to use these sessions as a way to connect with women about birth, bonding, and motherhood.
+It's incredibly moving for me to get to shape this space in my life, and to help other women capture and remember their own motherhood.

 I am looking to photograph the deep and true connection between child and mom, and the complexities of motherhood.
 I am not about posing you or your baby.
 I'm looking to cut through to the depth of true feelings.

 In 2016, I had a traumatic birth, and it took me a few months to realize that the thing I really needed most was to process my birth experience with other women.
 The best way I could think to do that was to talk with and photograph women right after birth.
-It was incredibly therapeutic for me to work through my experience by being present and documenting the other mothers.
-I still feel "postpartum" all these years later.
-Whatever that means....
-And so I use these sessions as a way to connect with women about birth, bonding, and motherhood.
-It's incredibly moving for me to get to shape this space in my life, and to help other women capture and remember their own early motherhood.
+It was incredibly therapeutic for me to work through my experience by being present and documenting other mothers.
+Having lived through an extensive postpartum healing period of my life, and after having my second baby in the winter of 2024, I find that I now get to use these sessions as a way to connect with women about birth, bonding, and motherhood.
+It's incredibly moving for me to get to shape this space in my life, and to help other women capture and remember their own motherhood.

 FREQUENTLY ASKED QUESTIONS ABOUT BONDING SESSIONS